-Start the genset from the genset control panel or remote control panel inside the boat cabin (Page 8).
+Start the genset from the genset control panel or remote control panel inside the vehicle (Page 1-4).

-- Push and hold the switch at START until the genset starts.
-The status indicator light on the switch flashes while cranking.
-It will come on solid when the starter disconnects, indicating that the genset is running. - 2.
-The genset will shut down in 15 to 20 seconds if it does not start, and the status indicator light will blink Fault Code No. 4.
-See Troubleshooting (Page 21).
+1. Push and hold the switch at START until the genset starts.
+The status indicator light on the

+- switch flashes while cranking.
+It will stay on continuously when the genset is running. - 2.
+The genset will shut down in 15 to 20 seconds if it does not start and the status indicator light will blink Fault Code No. 4.
+See Troubleshooting (Page 4-1).
 Wait 5 seconds for the control to reset before trying again.
 After five tries let the starter motor cool down for 30 seconds before trying again.

-▲ CAUTION The starter motor can be damaged by overheating if not allowed to cool down for at least 30 seconds after every fifth crank.
+A CAUTION The starter motor can be damaged by overheating if not allowed to cool down for at least 30 seconds after every fifth crank.

-3. For top performance and engine life, especially in colder weather, let the engine warm up for two minutes before connecting appliances.

-- Check for fuel and exhaust leaks.
+- 3. For top performance and engine life, especially in colder weather, let the engine warm up for two minutes before connecting appliances. - 4.
+Check for fuel and exhaust leaks.
 Stop the genset immediately if there is a fuel or exhaust leak and have it repaired. - 5.
-See Troubleshooting (Page 21) if the engine shuts down and the status indicator light blinks. - 6.
+See Troubleshooting (Page 4-1) if the engine shuts down and the status indicator light blinks. - 6.
 Always secure the access cover after starting the genset at the genset control panel.